Linh91/CV/README.md

 -	Assisting the development team with website migration, design projects, cross-browser and quality assurance testing
 -	Maintenance of HTML pages using CSS

+**Freud's Communications** (April 2014 to May 2014)
+*Public Relations Intern*<br />
+Developing and implementing PR campaigns and producing post-campaign reports for clients.

+**Raleigh International (Tanzania)** (June 2013 to September 2013)
+*International Citizen Service*<br />
+Working within a team teaching and raising awareness of hygiene and sanitation through schools and community groups within rural villages.

 ## Education
 #### Makers Academy (April to June 2017)